 Gloria Dei celebrates that God has made a home for us!
 We long to build a community in which all people have access to safe and comfortable housing.
 Whether welcoming families during Project Home or swinging a hammer (... at nails!) during a Habitat for Humanity home build, there are opportunities big and small available to help with this important church outreach.

 In our mission statement, we proclaim: “By God’s grace, we are called to be a caring, healing and welcoming community who proclaim and celebrate the love of Jesus Christ, live as God’s servants and seek justice for all people.”

 Gloria Dei supports Lutheran Social Services Metro Homeless Youth Services, which offers a continuum of holistic services to runaway, homeless, and street-dependent youth in the Twin Cities Metro Area.
 These services are committed to helping youth build on assets and strengths, and connecting them with caring, supportive adults.
-On the last Wednesday night of each month Gloria Dei youth prepare and deliver a dinner for youth at Safe House, an emergency shelter for youth ages 16-20 in Saint Paul.
+On the last Wednesday night of each month Gloria Dei youth prepare and deliver a dinner for youth at Safe House, an emergency shelter for youth ages 16-20 in St. Paul.
 And during the Christmas season Gloria Dei members purchase gifts for youth living at Rezek House, which offers transitional housing for homeless youth who are 16-21 years of age.

 Each summer, Gloria Dei partners with Interfaith Builders, a coalition of Saint Paul churches and synagogues who have joined together to work with Habitat for Humanity to build safe, affordable homes for families in need.
 In addition to building homes, the group also builds relationships and understanding among parishioners from different faiths.
-Members of Gloria Dei participate by volunteering with the build, providing occasional meals to volunteer builders, and making financial contributions.